 Unlike other sectors, the need for supply chains to stay open during the global pandemic outbreak was mission critical.
-Intensified by the explosion of e-commerce as many companies and their customers moved online, this meant the sector needed to ramp up the workforce to meet demand.
+Intensified by the e-commerce boom as many companies and their customers moved online, this meant the sector needed to ramp up the workforce to meet demand.
 As a result, women’s representation in the industry accelerated.

-For International Women’s Day 2022, we asked women in FedEx across the Asia Pacific, the Middle East and Africa region what they are most proud of in their roles, and how they are striving to break the bias at work and in society.
+We asked women in FedEx across the Asia Pacific, the Middle East and Africa region what they are most proud of in their roles, and how they are striving to break the bias at work and in society.
 Check out their inspiring stories below!

-“In my career, I faced a number of challenges from those who thought I couldn’t be a single mother and still fly.
+“Throughout my career, I faced a number of challenges from those who thought I couldn’t be a single mother and still fly.
 I pushed through those barriers - and am happy to say I’ve now been flying for 19 years, seven of those with FedEx and the military.”